Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 * Don't use acronyms, initialisms, or shortened words as verbs.

 ### Active voice
-In general, use active voice, in which the grammatical subject of the sentence is the person or thing perfoming the action, instead of passive voice, inwhich the grammatical subject of the sentence is the person or thing being acted upon.
+In general, use active voice, in which the grammatical subject of the sentence is the person or thing performing the action, instead of passive voice, in which the grammatical subject of the sentence is the person or thing being acted upon.
 * One reason is that it's easy to neglect to indicate who or what is performing a particular action, and it's ofter hard for readers to figure out who's supposed to do something.
 It's possible to indicate who's performing the action in passive voice using by, but the resulting prose is generally not as good as if you were to recast the sentence as active voice.
 So whenever possible, make the doer the subject of the sentence.
 Not recommended: The service is queried, and acknowledgment is sent.
 Recommended: Send a query to the service.
 The server sends an acknowledgment.